amejiarosario/amejiarosario.github.io/source/_drafts/2016-10-01-Angular-2-Tutorial-Create-a-CRUD-App-with-Angular-CLI-and-TypeScript.md

 </ul>
 {% endcodeblock %}

 The second part we are doing is applying the `selected` class if the path matches the button.
-However, we haven't populate the the `path` variable yet.
+Yet, we haven't populate the the `path` variable yet.
 So let's do that:

 {% codeblock lang:js mark:2,16,18,21-24 TodoComponent src/app/todo/todo.component.ts %}
 import { Component, OnInit } from '@angular/core';